maheshmad/ai-doc-template-generator/README.md

-# My AI Chatbot
+# AI Document Template Builder

-This repository contains a **Retrieval-Augmented Generation (RAG) full-stack chatbot application** built with **Python, FastAPI, Redis, React and OpenAI's GPT-4o.** The chatbot specializes in answering questions about new technology trends, powered by the latest reports from leading institutions such as the World Bank, World Economic Forum, McKinsey, Deloitte, and OECD.
+This repository contains a **Retrieval-Augmented Generation (RAG) full-stack chatbot application** built with **Python,MongoDB FastAPI, Redis, React and OpenAI's GPT-4o.** The chatbot specializes in building and managing templates for any business (like Insurance, Banking, etc.)

 ## Structure